What is an Original Character?

 They might be plucked from real life or an amalgamation of real people.
 Or they may just simply be a genius stroke of creativity.
 Either way, these are original characters…

-The fourteenth in our original characters series will look at Tina Belcher from Bob’s Burgers.
+The sixteenth in our original characters series will look at Tina Belcher from Bob’s Burgers.

 *The following article contains spoilers for Bob’s Burgers*